-2.1.4.5 Right to data portability
+2.6.4 Right to data portability

 Article 20 of the GDPR introduces the new right to data portability, which is the right of the data subjects to ask a controller to receive the personal data they provided to another controller, in a structured, commonly used and machine-readable format.
 Such obligation not only wishes to rebalance the relationship between data subjects and data controllers, but is also an important aspect for businesses, since the data subject can contact a business competitor and transfer their data to them.
 Data portability cannot be used as an excuse for a data controller in order to delay the erasure of personal data, if such erasure was requested by the data subject.
-However, data portability does not trigger automatically erasure of the personal data59, and should not affect the rights and freedoms of others in a negative way60.
-Furthermore, the right to data portability seems to be limited to the cases where processing operations are based on consent or a contract61, which is the case for PDP4E.
-Therefore, if for example financial institutions are requested to detain personal data in their obligation to prevent and detect financial crimes such as money laundering, the right to data portability does not apply62.
+However, data portability does not trigger automatically erasure of the personal data72, and should not affect the rights and freedoms of others in a negative way73.
+Furthermore, the right to data portability seems to be limited to the cases where processing operations are based on consent or a contract74.
+Therefore, if for example financial institutions are requested to detain personal data in their obligation to prevent and detect financial crimes, such as money laundering, the right to data portability does not apply75.